 A great many people are changing carer paths right now.
 Economists have dubbed the post-pandemic trend of people re-evaluating their work and lifestyle choices the “Great Resignation.”

 While many people are rethinking their careers because of issues such as remote work, work/life balance, and meaningful work, another common consideration for career changers is salary.

-If you fall into that latter category, and you’re looking for a new, well-compensated career, we’ve got you covered.
+We’ve got you covered if you fall into that latter category and are looking for a new, well-compensated career.
 Here is a look at the most lucrative careers to have in Canada this year.

 |Job Category||Average Annual Salary||Available Jobs|

 Of course, NOC codes are broad categories that Statistics Canada uses to classify jobs, not actually job titles.
 So, here is a snapshot of the highest-paying job titles in this country for 2021.

 |Job Title||Average Annual Salary|

 While these are the highest paying professions, some of them can require years of advanced schooling in order to qualify for.
 However, when a global pandemic causes you to make some changes to your life and work, that might include studying for a whole new career.

 With that in mind, consider that Canada’s highest-paid workers studied one of these three things in school, according to Statistics Canada.

 You can view the latest data on wages for roles by region and industry on the federal government’s website.